-The grape life cycle begins in early spring* with bud break, when fresh, green shoots appear from the vines.
+The grape life cycle begins in early spring with bud break when fresh, green shoots appear from the vines.
+In the northern hemisphere, bud break occurs in early spring.
+The southern hemisphere is about six months ahead, so bud break occurs in the fall.
 The shoots grow and grow and by May, flowers emerge from the once dormant vine.
 This is when things get super freaky in the vineyard.

-These horny, cultivated vines reproduce and pollinate, um…themselves (remember, both male and female parts).
+These riled up, cultivated vines reproduce and pollinate, um…themselves (remember, both male and female parts).
 But vines are finicky freaks.
-They have to set the mood and the moment has to be just right.
-I can’t put it into better words than Karen MacNeil when she said, “Too much wine?
+They have to set the mood, and the moment has to be just right.
+We can’t put it into better words than Karen MacNeil when she said, “Too much wine?
 Forget it.
 A little chill in the air?
 The grapevines get a headache.
 Rain?
 Might as well take a cold shower.”
 That’s right, these grapevines need to be wooed – cue soft, smooth jazz, low light, candles, red wine … you get the idea.
 Only when the springtime air is perfectly calm and warm do these vines “do the deed.”

 In a process called “flowering,” vines “de-flower” themselves.
-It’s going to get scientific for a moment, bare with me as we explore the anatomy of the flower and learn that vine reproduction is oddly similar to human reproduction.
+It’s going to get scientific for a moment, so bear with us as we explore the anatomy of the flower and learn that vine reproduction is oddly similar to human reproduction.

 Doing the Deed

 The grapevine flower has male and female parts, this we know.
 The male and female parts come of age together.
-They get acne, body hair, body odor (hello deodorant) and before long, the male wants to “sow his seeds.” #puberty.
-Anthers are the flower’s mighty male “members” through which pollen is released.
-During pollination, the pollen sticks to the stigma of the female, where it then travels into the ovary.
+They get acne, body hair, body odor (hello deodorant) and before long, the male wants to “sow his seeds.” #Puberty.
+And when the male parts want to release pollen, they do so through their mighty male “members”, aka their anthers.
+During pollination, the pollen sticks to the stigma (which is the female reproductive system) of the female vine, where it then travels into the ovary.
 Fertilization occurs once the sperm reaches the egg in the embryo sac.
-Yes, still talking about flowers here.
+Yup.
+We’re still talking about flowers here.

 Bundles of Joy